Your special needs child turned 18. What do we do now?

 Parents of children with disabilities worry about their happiness and their ability to live as independently as they can.
 While making the appropriate financial and medical decisions for some special needs adults is entirely possible, no matter the severity of their disability it may be important to ensure that you have the ability to guide them along the way after they turn 18 years old.
 Once your special needs child is of age, they are the only ones legally authorized to make major decisions for themselves.

-Once your special needs child is of age, they are the only ones legally authorized to make major decisions for themselves.
+When your special needs child turns 18, you can no long make medical decisions for them.
+They are the only ones legally authorized to make these major decisions.

 Having legal guardianship is helpful when dealing with the professionals in our child’s life.
 They have no legal obligation once your child is 18 to include you in important health care decision-making or give you any details of your child’s condition or care.
 It is best to have legal guardianship before you will actually need it.
 You don’t want to have to deal with this process when you are forced to make emergency financial or medical decisions for your adult child.